python/cpython/Doc/library/tomllib.rst

 .. function:: load(fp, /, *, parse_float=float)

-   Read a TOML file.
-The first argument should be a readable and binary file object.
+   Deserialize TOML data from a file-like object, converting TOML types to Python using this :ref:`conversion table <toml-to-py-table>`.
+The first argument should be a readable binary file-like object.
+Returns a :class:`dict`.
-   Return a :class:`dict`.
-Convert TOML types to Python using this :ref:`conversion table <toml-to-py-table>`.

    *parse_float* will be called with the string of every TOML float to be decoded.
 By default, this is equivalent to ``float(num_str)``.